Table Of Contents

 • 48% plan to migrate at least half of their applications to the cloud in the next year; 20% intend to move all their applications to the cloud.

-• 47% are pursuing a cloud-first strategy; 30% are already cloud native; 37% intend to be cloud-native in about three years.
+• 47% are pursuing a cloud-first strategy, 30% are already cloud-native, and 37% intend to become cloud-native in about three years.

 • Only 5% plan on switching from the cloud to on-premises infrastructure (cloud repatriation).

-More than 94% of organizations with more than 1,000 employees have a lot of their workloads in the cloud, according to this survey of 800 organizations.
+More than 94% of organizations with over 1,000 employees have a significant portion of their workloads in the cloud, according to a survey of 800 organizations.
 The latest edition shows enterprise cloud computing continues to grow rapidly — and then some.
 For example:

-• 54% will move their workloads to the public cloud in 12 months.
+• 54% will move their workloads to the public cloud in the next 12 months.

 There’s more.